vhx/api-documentation/source/includes/_resource.customers.md

 ```

 <section class="text-2 contain margin-bottom-medium">
-A customer can be created (or added) to a given subscription, package, or site.
+  A customer can be created (or added) to a given product.
 For a subscription customer, you are billed per customer / per month.
-Please <a href="https://vhx.tv/pricing">see our pricing</a> for details.
+Please <a href="https://vhx.tv/pricing">see our pricing</a> for more details.
 </section>

 <table>